Mary Alice Powell Lindsay: Education

 After graduating the eighth grade, she attended the LDS College.
 She was called by the church to serve as a Relief Society missionary and enrolled in nursing classes.
 She studied for three years.
 She lived with Sarah Hanson and her family and helped out with housework.
 She graduated in June 1903 from the Relief Society Home Nurse Course and received a perfect score on her final exam.
 She was expected to stay and work for the organization to pay for the classes she had taken.
 She worked for six months at the LDS Hospital and worked with many women giving birth.
 She later accepted a position with the LDS Hospital, but felt torn between her career and her family.
 She furthered her education by taking classes under Dr. John T. Miller.

-She was encouraged to attended the Battle Creek Sanitarium and Hospital Nurses Training School in Battle Creek, Michigan.
+She was encouraged to attend the Battle Creek Sanitarium and Hospital Nurses Training School in Battle Creek, Michigan.
 She passed out three times while watching her first operation at the hospital.
 During this time of study, she could not attend church meetings.
 She graduated from the school in June 1910.
 She was also offered a position as the Surgical Division Supervisor that she declined to return home to Utah.